 The EB-1A visa is designed for individuals with extraordinary abilities in science, art, education, business, or athletics.
 To qualify for this visa, applicants must meet at least three out of ten criteria.
 One of the key criteria is having media coverage about you in professional or industry-specific journals, as well as in major media outlets.

 USCIS specifies that, to meet the EB-1 visa requirements, media features must focus on you and your work in the relevant professional field.
 They should not focus on your employer or any organization that you are related to, nor should they merely describe events you've attended or mention your name in passing.
-The spotlight must be on your professional achievements and contributions to your industry.
+The spotlight must be specifically on your persona as the main character of the article.

 Marketing materials designed to sell your products or promote your services do not qualify.
 Additionally, you cannot be the author of these articles for this criteria (see the separate criteria for "Authorship of Scholarly Articles").